Jacob-Armstrong/Course-Scheduler/README.md

 to work on my local machine (as per the requirements of the assignment) so some tweaks would be needed to input/output paths.

+This program is a college course scheduler.
+Certain parameters are given in the input files, as well as all of the user data, and scheduled courses are returned based on the students' preferred classes and teachers' availability.

 ## Application

 > Main.java